 Most people try to avoid encounters with venomous reptiles, but that wasn’t the case for the team of Ontario Nature staff that I accompanied to the Bruce Peninsula last week.
 These herpetologists and avid naturalists ventured fearlessly across tall-grass meadows, forest clearings and rocky beaches in search of Sistrurus catenatus, commonly known as the massasauga rattlesnake.

-When was the last time you were so moved by a place and an experience in nature that you took the time to write about?
+When was the last time you were so moved by a place and an experience in nature that you took the time to write about it?
 When Catherine Jimenea, Ontario reptile and amphibian atlas assistant, signed-up for four days of turtling in Lost Bay Nature Reserve, her experience far surpassed her expectations.
 So much so, that she wrote this ode to the reserve.

 People often ask Ontario Nature staff for advice about how to deal with situations that they encounter in nature.
 Whether putting out a bird feeder, planting native flowers or grasses, or choosing not to cut down the trees on your property, people are on the front lines of local conservation efforts more often than you might realize.